Easy Fixes for Disk Cleanup Not Working Windows 10/8/7 - Qiling

 On Windows 7

-2. Find "System and Security" and choose "Fix problems with Windows Update".
-Then, click "Advanced".
+2. To fix issues with Windows Update, go to "System and Security" and select "Fix problems with Windows Update".
+Next, click on "Advanced".

-4. Click "Next" and wait for the process to complete.
-After this, restart your computer and run the Disk Cleanup again.
+4. After clicking "Next" and allowing the process to complete, restart your computer and then run the Disk Cleanup tool again.

 On Windows 8/8.1